 A bright sunny location is best for growing New Zealand spinach.
 The plants do benefit from light shading during the hottest part of the day in southern regions.

 Start seeds outdoors after all danger of frost has passed in prepared, well-draining soil.
-Slightly sandy soil provides an excellent medium, with organic matter incorporated and a pH level of 6.0-7.0.
+Slightly sandy soil provides an excellent medium, with organic matter incorporated and a pH level of 6.0 to 7.0.
 This spinach is also tolerant of saline soils.

 You can even grow New Zealand spinach plants in containers.
 Keep soil moderately moist, but established plants can tolerate brief periods of drought.